MIDS-scaling-up/v2/week01/hw/Readme.md

 **NOTE: You'll have to manually mount your external drive and start Docker every time you reboot the Jetson if you use the external drive this way.
 You might want to have Ubuntu mount your external drive automatically every time you reboot by adding a line to the /etc/fstab file ([See here for more info on how to mount with the fstab file](https://help.ubuntu.com/community/Fstab)).**

 ### Creating a base CUDA Docker Image for the Jetson
 Most of the work later in the class will require a Docker base image running Ubuntu 16.04 with all the needed dependencies.
-On the Jetson, create a new directory to store the Dockerfile for this cudabase image, download the Dockerfile.cudabase3.0 file on Github in week1/hw, and place it in the new directory.
+On the Jetson, create a new directory to store the Dockerfile for this cudabase image, download the Dockerfile.cudabase file on Github in week01/hw, and place it in the new directory.
 Ensure you are in the new directory and run the following:
 ```
 docker build -t cudabase -f Dockerfile.cudabase .
 ```